wshekrota/egopipe/README.md

 ---

-Config is minimalist and currently few values defined.
+Config is minimalist JSON and currently few values defined.
 Will expand as needed.

 Defaults are defined in code.
 Values in egopipe.conf will override those.